pgorman/dangerjaunt/dangerjaunt.md

 ### Wands ###

 Wands create an effect on targets in line of a ray or in the area of a narrow cone.
-They may duplicate the effect of a spell, or provide a flashlight/Geiger counter/radar-like detection function.
+Some wands duplicate the effect of a spell, while others function like a flashlight/radar/Geiger counter.
 Wands hold only a limited number of charges, usually 2--20, and have a range of 60'.
 Only magic-users employ wands.
 Typical wands include: